hideakitai/ArtNet/README.md

 Some boards without enough memory (e.g. Uno, Nano, etc.) may not be able to use integrated sender/receiver because of the lack of enough memory.
 Please consider to use more powerful board or to use only sender OR receiver.

+In addition, those boards have limitation of the number of callbacks and destinations (see `FIXED_CONTAINER_CAPACITY`) because of the lack of memory.
+Please consider to reduce the number of callbacks/destinations or to use more powerful board.

 ## Reference

 - [Spec (Art-Net 4)](http://artisticlicence.com/WebSiteMaster/User%20Guides/art-net.pdf)